LovesTha/LovesTha.github.io/_posts/2015-07-11-origins-prerelease.markdown

 intentionally engage in the flavour, which is pretty common in a competitive environment.
-Having so many different stories going on and on so many different worlds makes it pretty hard for the set to have enough of a theme to slap a tournament player in the Vorthosian organ so they notice.
+Having so many different stories going on and on so many different worlds makes it pretty hard for the set to have enough of a theme to slap a tournament player in the Vorthosian organ so we notice.

-But onto the cards themselves, they were a lot of fun to play with.
+Onto the cards themselves, they were a lot of fun to play with.
 The deck building felt complex with plenty of themes to pick from and enough powerful cards to make good decks.
 That bodes pretty well for drafting the set, it wont be as boring as many core sets have been to draft.
 It still suspect it'll